peterwittek/somoclu/src/Python/README.rst

     $ sudo python2 setup_with_CUDA.py install

 Then you can use the python interface like before, with CUDA support.
-Building on OS X should be quite similar to linux.

 Build with CUDA support on Windows:
 --------------------------------------